ebonnal/streamable/README.md

 ## `.observe`

-Defines the logging of the evolution of any iteration over the stream.
+Defines the logging of the progress of any iteration over this stream.

 With
 ```python